Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 Hermione looked into the mirror and saw the same thing as he did.
 She wanted to be pulled down into his lap, pressed against him and mindlessly lost in his kiss once more, tugging at his clothing.

-She laughed at his humor then looked back down at him, realizing it was probably not such a good idea to stare at themselves in those kinds of positions too much longer.
+She laughed at his humor then turned her back to the mirror, realizing it was probably not such a good idea to stare at themselves in those kinds of positions too much longer.

 “Then I suggest we stop looking at it, before this place goes up in flames.”